Diversity and no arbitrage: Diversity

 \begin{theorem} Let $\cO\subset(0,\infty)^n$ be the open set defined by \eqref{eq:cO def} and assume that the price process takes values and has conditional full support in $\cO$.

 Then for any $\eps>0$ there is an $\eps$-consistent price system $(\tS,\PQ)$ such that $\tS$ takes values in $\cO$. \end{theorem}

 The proof of Theorem \ref{thm:CPS} is given in Section \ref{sec:CPS}.
 In the rest of this subsection we show that the examples recalled in subsection \ref{sec:ex} have conditional full support in $\cO$.
-Then Theorem \ref{thm:cps} applies and we can conclude that for any $\eps>0$ there is a price process $\tS$, uniformly $\eps$-close to $S$ on the logarithmic scale, such that no arbitrage (absolute or relative to the market portfolio) possibilities exist for the price $\tS$.
+Then Theorem \ref{thm:CPS} applies and we can conclude that for any $\eps>0$ there is a price process $\tS$, uniformly $\eps$-close to $S$ on the logarithmic scale, such that no arbitrage (absolute or relative to the market portfolio) possibilities exist for the price $\tS$.

-To check the condition of Theorem \ref{thm:CPS} we apply the next Theorem.
+To check the condition of Theorem \ref{thm:CPS} we apply the next Theorem whose proof is given in section \ref{sec:CFS}.
 To compare it with existing results we mention that it seems to be new in the sense, that we do not assume that our process solves a stochastic differential equation as it is done in \citet{MR2190038} and it is not only for one dimensional processes as it is in \citet{MR2731340}.

 \begin{theorem} Let $X$ be a $n$-dimensional \ito/ process on $[0,T]$, such that

 Assume that $\abs{\mu}$ is bounded and $\sigma$ satisfies \eqref{eq:non-deg}.
 Then $X $ has conditional full support. \end{theorem}